Sportstar East Sports Conclave 2023: Olympian hockey player Dr Vece Paes receives ‘Unsung Hero’ award

 His exemplary work at the Asian Cricket Council and at the BCCI - managing anti-doping education programmes - is regarded highly by the sporting fraternity.

-The Conclave was held in association with Hero We Care - a Hero Motocorp CSR Initiative, Indian Oil, Shiv-Naresh, Rau’s IAS Study Circle, Pinnacle Infotech, Maithan Alloys Ltd, Merlin Group, SRMB, Techno India Group’s Sister Nivedita University and Indian Bank.
+The Conclave was held in association with Hero We Care - a Hero Motocorp CSR Initiative, Indian Oil, Shiv-Naresh, Rau’s IAS Study Circle, Pinnacle Infotech, Maithan Alloys Ltd, Merlin Group, SRMB, Techno India Group’s Sister Nivedita University, Indian Bank and Meghbela Broadband.

 Readers can follow the event live on the Sportstar website sportstar.thehindu.com.